How to Measure and Train Zone 2, with Jared Berg

 Trevor Connor 02:58

-needed somebody to do the radio voice.
+Thank you.
+I needed somebody to do the radio voice.
 So let’s dive into this episode.
-So a few weeks ago, we talked with Dr Seiler, and we focused on high intensity intervals, really getting his take on what we should be doing in terms of high intensity.
-But as we know, if you’re into the polarized approach, that’s actually 20% or less of your time the other 80% is nice and slow and Jared, you said, Let’s do an episode on the 80% we have talked about this a lot on the show, but where I really value having you here is, you know, I get hit all the time with that question of, What is my aerobic threshold?
-What is my zone two?
-And you can give percentages, you can give calculations, but it’s actually a really hard thing to figure out, and ultimately it’s something that you can only figure out in the lab.
-So the perspective I’m hoping you’re going to give through the show is what you see with athletes when you are testing them when it comes to that, that zone one, Zone Two, range.
+So a few weeks ago, we talked with Dr. Seiler and we focused on high intensity intervals, really getting his take on what we should be doing in terms of high intensity, but as we know, if you’re into the polarized approach, that’s actually 20% or less of your time.
+The other 80% is nice and slow and Jared, you said, Let’s do an episode on the 80%.
+We have talked about this a lot on the show, but where I really value having you here is, I get hit all the time with that question of, What is my aerobic threshold?
+What is my Zone Two?
+You can give percentages, you can give calculations, but it’s actually a really hard thing to figure out.
+Ultimately it’s something that you can only figure out in the lab.
+So the perspective I’m hoping you’re going to give through the show is what you see with athletes when you are testing them when it comes to that Zone One, Zone Two range.
 How do you figure it out?
 What are the benefits you see from training in those zones?
 What are you seeing when you’re testing the athletes?

 Jared Berg 04:11

-Yeah, that’s certainly.
-It’s a big area.
-When you’re talking about 80% that’s a lot of someone’s training, right?
+Certainly it’s a big area, when you’re talking about 80% that’s a lot of someone’s training.
 The 20% some high intensity.
-You don’t have a lot to work with, but when you’re talking about 80% especially when you have athletes training 2030, hours a week, that’s a lot of volume.
-So trying to understand what you do within that 80% it can be really important, from my standpoint,
+You don’t have a lot to work with, but when you’re talking about 80%, especially when you have athletes training 20, 30 hours a week, that’s a lot of volume.
+So trying to understand what you do within that 80% it can be really important, from my standpoint.

 Rob Pickels 04:37

-yeah, and it seems you have to get it right for that 80% to really be worthwhile.
-And one of the big concepts that we spoke with Dr Seidler about last week was balancing, sort of the stress versus reward equation.
-And you know, that’s where, hey, if we’re spending a lot of hours, we’re spending a lot of hours in this supposedly lower stress.
-Zone.
-It’s probably pretty important to know that we’re actually in the place that we think that we are.
-And I’ve seen athletes go off the rails thinking they were doing the right thing, being 5% off, and it can make all the difference in the world.
+Yeah, and it seems you have to get it right for that 80% to really be worthwhile.
+One of the big concepts that we spoke with Dr. Seiler about last week was balancing, sort of the stress versus reward equation and that’s where, if we’re spending a lot of hours in this supposedly lower stress zone, it’s probably pretty important to know that we’re actually in the place that we think that we are and I’ve seen athletes go off the rails thinking they were doing the right thing, being 5% off, and it can make all the difference in the world.

 Jared Berg 05:12

 Yeah, it certainly can.
-I think that most important thing to nail down right off the bat, is getting that 80% right, that top end of where you are in that, you know, really training in the 80% area, to where you’re actually starting to hit that 20% and that basically, it’s, we’re talking about, like a threshold.
-We’re talking about physiological markers that defined whether you’re in that, you know, where you’re supposed to be for the 80% of training versus that 20% and that’s what you want to really nail down right now, if you’re trying to do that using just, you know, estimates, estimates of max heart rates, you know, like typical, typical zone profile, like that.
-Or if you’re using FTP type testing, or, you know, on the run or the bike, to nail down where that 80% should be, you know, and we’re talking 80% we’re talking about the top of zone too often.
-You can be a little bit off.
+I think that’s the most important thing to nail down right off the bat, is getting that 80% right.
+That top end of where you are really training in the 80% area, to where you’re actually starting to hit that 20% and we’re talking about a threshold.
+We’re talking about physiological markers that defined whether you’re where you’re supposed to be for the 80% of training versus that 20% and that’s what you want to really nail down right now.
+If you’re trying to do that using just estimates, estimates of max heart rates, typical zone profiles like that.
+Or if you’re using FTP type testing on the run or the bike, to nail down where that 80% should be.
+We’re talking 80% we’re talking about the top of Zone Two often, you can be a little bit off.
 You could be off by that 5% or so, and that can make a big difference.

 Trevor Connor 06:12